Isaiah Stewart, Nazhiah Carter lead UW Huskies to another lopsided exhibition win in Italy

 Sophomore guard Quade Green and sophomore forward J’Raan Brooks are unavailable due to NCAA transfer rules.
 And senior forward Sam Timmins is out because he participated in UW’s foreign tour in 2016.

-The Huskies will also play exhibitions in Sunday in Pistoia, Italy and Tuesday in Siena, Italy before returning home.
+The Huskies play exhibitions on Sunday in Pistoia, Italy and Tuesday in Siena, Italy before returning home.
+The games are being streamed online at FloHoops.

 Here’s a look at the UW Huskies’ itinerary.